Niklaspelli/Social-media-project/README.md

 🔐 Security Measures
 Password Hashing: All user passwords are securely hashed using bcrypt before storing in the database.

-JWT Authentication: Secure login flow using access tokens, stored in HTTPOnly cookies to prevent XSS attacks.

-Authorization Middleware: Custom middleware checks token validity and protects API routes from unauthorized access.
+JWT Authentication: Secure login flow using access tokens.
+Store tokens in HTTPOnly cookies to prevent access via JavaScript (mitigating XSS risks).
+Use CSRF tokens to protect state-changing requests from CSRF attacks Authorization Middleware: Custom middleware checks token validity and protects API routes from unauthorized access.

 CORS Config: Backend uses CORS with credentials enabled, allowing only trusted origins.